-The staging of Sun & Sea at Copenhagen Contemporary is part of a major Nordic collaboration which takes the work on an extensive tour through the Scandinavian countries.
-Over the course of the next year the work will thus be presented in Sweden in collaboration with Malmö Konsthall, in Norway at the music festival Borealis in Bergen, at the Reykjavik Arts Festival in Iceland and the Helsinki Festival in Finland.
+The staging of Sun & Sea at Copenhagen Contemporary is part of a major Nordic collaboration which takes the work on an extensive tour of the Scandinavian countries.
+Over the course of 2020–2022, the work has, and will be, presented in Norway at the music festival Borealis, Bergen (2020); in Sweden in collaboration with Malmö Konsthall (2021), at the Reykjavik Arts Festival in Iceland (2022), and at the Helsinki Festival in Finland (2022).

 CPH STAGE & TRAVERS

-CPH STAGE is Denmark’s largest performing arts festival of professional adult theatre and takes place in Copenhagen every year at the end of May – beginning of June.
-Over a period of 10 days the festival presents the breadth of Danish theatre right now as well as successful international touring productions.
+CPH STAGE is Denmark’s largest performing arts festival of professional adult theatre and takes place in Copenhagen every year at the end of May to the beginning of June.
+Over a period of ten days, the festival presents the breadth of Danish theatre right now as well as successful international touring productions.
 CPH STAGE is an opportunity to be surprised and forge new paths in the Danish theatre world.
-In addition to the performances CPH STAGE offers events, readings, debates, seminars, parties and much more.
+In addition to the performances, CPH STAGE offers events, readings, debates, seminars, parties, and much more.

-TRAVERS strives to inspire interdisciplinary processes to pave the way for new works and collaborations across the art forms of music, literature, visual arts, architecture, film and performing arts.
-This year will see a continued investigation of the theme ‘Confront the Future’, where artists and researchers from around the world will explore how the perspective of the future can incite new ideas, work methods and artistic interactions.
-A number of hosts from home and abroad will put themselves and their artistic practices to the test in order to explore, together with the participants, how art and the future can affect one another.
+TRAVERS strives to inspire interdisciplinary processes, paving the way for new works and collaborations across the art forms of music, literature, visual arts, architecture, film, and the performing arts.
+This year will see a continued investigation of the theme ‘Confront the Future’ where artists and researchers from around the world will explore how the perspective of the future can incite new ideas, work methods, and artistic interactions.
+A number of hosts from home and abroad will put themselves and their artistic practices to the test in order to explore, along with the participants, how art and the future can affect one another.

 Aage og Johanne Louis-Hansen Fond